Family Estrangement: Advice and Information for Adult Children

 Family estrangement can be common for families with strong and rigid religious beliefs, where younger generations often feel conflicted about their cultural heritage and make decisions that are not seen favourably or are accepted by their extended family.

-People in our community also tell us they chose to become estranged after occasions such as a wedding, a death in the family or a bad Christmas.
+People in our community also tell us they chose to become estranged after occasions such as a wedding, a death in the family.
 These people often felt their family could not work through the intense feelings of hurt and painful memories associated with something that happened on these occasions.

 Family members who are experiencing the symptoms of mental health difficulties, which are often not acknowledged or treated, are referenced in our community.
 It can be difficult to deal with inconsistency from a close family member, particularly if that family member can’t understand and acknowledge the impact of their behaviour on your own wellbeing.